• Skip to primary navigation

 Red LED 20mA 5mm1

-Take the case of tail lights for example, where two 10W 12V bulbs are connected in parallel.
+Example: car tail lights using two 10W 12V bulbs in parallel.

 Formulas:

-Following are the formulas for Simple Car Fused Tail Lamp Indicator Circuit:
+Below are formulas for Simple Car Fused Tail Lamp Indicator Circuit:

 How to build: